Keeping government work out in the sunshine

 In celebrating Sunshine Week, we urge readers to get involved with their government.
 Sunshine laws guarantee access to how laws are passed and how tax dollars are spent.

-We thank you for your continued support of the Maryland Independent so that we may continue sharing such information with the community.
+We thank you for your continued support of The Recorder so that we may continue sharing such information with the community.

 It’s your government.
 It’s your right to know.
 Enjoy the sunshine.